 Light: Bright, indirect sunlight.
 Hot, direct sun will cause leaves to turn brown.

 Water: Aim to keep the potting mix lightly moist; never allow it to dry out.
 It's a good idea to pot your Calathea in a container with drainage holes.
 Water thoroughly, then empty the drainage tray to prevent root rot.
 Calatheas are sensitive to fluoride and salts in tap water, so I'd recommend using distilled water or rain water.
 Remember to always use lukewarm water when watering your houseplants; cold water is a shock to them.

 Humidity: Prayer plants love high humidity, and this Colombian beauty is no exception.
 Try to maintain at 60-70% relative humidity all year.
-It's a good idea to use a room humidifier.
+It's a good idea to use a cool-mist room humidifier.

 Temperature: Average to warm room temperatures (65-80°F/18-27°C) year-round.